-US study reports efficacy of single- vs double-dose mpox vaccine as 36% vs 66%
+US studies report mpox vaccine efficacy from single- vs double-dose might only be 36% vs 66%

 Simon Collins, HIV i-Base